Cubot Note 60

 • Front camera megapixels are 16MP on Cubot Note 60 and 32MP on Oukitel WP60.

-• Dual-tone LED flash is not available on Cubot Note 60 but present on Oukitel WP60.
+• Number of flash LEDs is 1 on Cubot Note 60 and 2 on Oukitel WP60.

-• Slow-motion video recording is supported on Cubot Note 60 but not available on Oukitel WP60.
+• Slow-motion video recording is supported on Cubot Note 60 but not on Oukitel WP60.

-• Built-in HDR mode is not available on Cubot Note 60 but present on Oukitel WP60.
+• App offloading is supported on Cubot Note 60 but not on Oukitel WP60.

 Specs Comparison